Basic AGM battery management information

 He had the following in his motorhome:

-The ideal system is balanced with sufficient solar power to produce enough energy, even in poor weather conditions.
+The ideal system is balanced with sufficient solar power to produce enough energy even in poor weather.

-A good comparison is to imagine that your batteries are like the rainwater tanks at home and that the roof is like the solar system.
-If you have a large roof and small tanks, you cannot benefit from the large surface area of the roof because you do not have enough storage capacity in your tanks, but the tank will fill up fast when it does rain.
-However, the tank will not serve you well during long periods of dry weather.
+Imagine that your batteries are like the rainwater tanks at home and that the roof is like the solar system.
+If you have a large roof and small tanks, you cannot benefit from the roof's large surface area because your tanks do not have enough storage capacity, and they will fill up fast when it rains.
+However, the tank's capacity is insufficient for extended periods of dry weather.

-If you have large tanks with a small roof, then the tank will take forever to fill up and might never become full.
+If you have large tanks with small roofs, they will take forever to fill and might never fill up.

 Solar Systems and Solar Fridges

 The solar system should have enough capacity to be able to recharge the batteries and run the fridge all day long, even in poor weather conditions.
 At night, the fridge runs on the battery, which is then recharged the following day.
-If it is not possible to have large solar panels, alternative charge systems should be in place, or the battery capacity should be increased.
+If large solar panels are not feasible, alternative charging systems should be in place, or the battery capacity should be increased.
 Batteries need to be charged properly at all times.
 Maintaining the battery state of charge above 80% is good practice.
 Poorly managed batteries may only last 12 months, whereas well-maintained batteries can last 5 years or longer.

 The less your deep cycle battery is discharged before recharging again, the longer it will last.